-So, what is a memo?
+What are memos?
 A memo, or memorandum, is one of the most common forms of business communication.
 While there are many types of business letter formats, formatting a memorandum is an entirely different animal.

 Not sure how to write a memo?
 Or what the best business memo format is?
 Just as there are many nuances and rules around how to write a business letter, there are guidelines that you should generally try to follow when writing a memo.

-It is best to write in an extremely crisp, to the point, businesslike tone.
+It is best to write in an extremely crisp, to the point, business like tone.
 Memos are often used for internal company communications.
 You don’t want to waste your colleagues’ time with niceties or by being overly conversational.
 Avoid using emotional language—such as, “I would be happy if everyone took turns cleaning the microwave in the break room”—because you might rub people the wrong way.
 The same goes for writing IN ALL CAPS or using exclamation points, especially if the memorandum is conveying news that may upset people.

 It is always better to be straightforward and to share information as quickly as possible.